minyan8/minyan8.github.io/src/data/about.md

 # Some history

-Ask me in person for other stories that I'm afraid to share with the internet.
+Ask me in person for the stories that I'm afraid to share with the internet.

 # I like